matthew-ia/cayo/devlog.md

 I think most of prerender.js should actually be in preprocess; the only thing that it should do is actually prerender the page with the template.

 P.S. stats might be broken because I see it write a mostly empty object; no pages or components are listed.
-I think when the rollup switchover happened it prob stopped workingx
+I think when the rollup switchover happened it prob stopped working

+## 2022.6.22

+Worked mostly regarding the imports stuff in preprocess/index.js.
+I think a new bug has been introduced somewhere with aliases, when trying to use the #cayo alias in the temporary test/ folder in cayo itself.
+To fix, I created a new test repo outside of the cayo repo in order to test as a normal package.
+This is probably better, and now it's working.
+Just had to add some "library/package" support as detailed by Svelte folks within the package.json of cayo, and change the path references in the test/src.
+E.g., `import Cayo from 'cayo'` is valid now.